dsoares/mod_suphp/README.md

 Should you require mod_userdir support, in order to enable ~user URLs, you should set `check_vhost_docroot=false` in the `/etc/suphp.conf` file, as currently suphp would fail with an incorrect vhost.

+`old` is just a folder to keep old patches (found in fedora repository).
+Not used.